elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     Found Microsoft Windows XP Professional on /dev/sda1 done

 I then rebooted and I was able to change my font to anything I wanted.
-I hit CTRL-ALT-F3 on the machine, and then I ssh&#8217;ed to the machine and ran the following:
+I hit CTRL-ALT-F3 on the machine, and then I ssh'ed to the machine and ran the following:

     moxz:~>sudo setfont -v latarcyrheb-sun32 -C /dev/tty3
     Loading 512-char 16x32 font from file /lib/kbd/consolefonts/latarcyrheb-sun32.psfu.gz